ai-med/QuickNATv2/README.md

 If you use this code please cite:

 Guha Roy, A., Conjeti, S., Navab, N., and Wachinger, C. 2018.
-QuickNAT: Segmenting MRI Neuroanatomy in 20 seconds. arXiv preprint arXiv:1801.04161.
+QuickNAT: Segmenting MRI Neuroanatomy in 20 seconds.
+Accepted for publication at **NeuroImage**.

  Link to paper: https://arxiv.org/abs/1801.04161

- Currently it is MATLAB based.
-We are currently working on a PyTorch Implementation and will be releasing it soon with Models.

  Enjoy!!! :)

 --------
-Third Party Implementations
+Implementations in Python
 --------
 Tensorflow Implementation: https://github.com/IshmeetKaur/QuickNAT_tensorflow